shelleyolivia/learn-tutorials/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

 ## Uploading the contract

 We are now switching back to the project root directory and will start writing some Javascript modules to manage our newly created contract.
 For this we will need the `secretjs` and `dotenv` packages.
-If you haven't set it up by now I recommend a quick detour to the first step of the secret pathway to do so: Connect to a Secret node with DataHub
+If you haven't set it up by now I recommend a quick detour to the first step of the secret pathway to do so:

+{% page-ref page="intro-pathway-secret-basics/1.-connecting-to-a-secret-node-using-datahub.md" %}

 After setting everything up we start by creating a new file `deploy-nft.js` in the root project directory and add the code below: